 There is something strange, perhaps even supernatural, about this Black family’s prized piano, now in the possession of Berniece (Danielle Deadwyler), who lives in 1930s Pittsburgh.
 When her brother, Boy Willie (John David Washington), arrives at her doorstep unexpectedly from his home in Mississippi with hopes of selling the heirloom, he sparks off a war between the siblings that can only be settled by the introduction of ghosts, stories of generational trauma, and a bit of religion.

 These are the building blocks of director/co-writer Malcolm Washington’s debut feature film, The Piano Lesson, an adaptation of the Pulitzer Prize-winning play by August Wilson that also includes supporting performances by Samuel L. Jackson (as the siblings’ uncle, who lives with Berniece), Ray Fisher, Michael Potts, Erykah Badu, and Corey Hawkins as a preacher, who until recently was a bit of a sinner until he found God.
-Nearly every character in the story is holding something back and not being entirely honest about key family subjects, and as the film moves forward, all of these secrets start to come to light while ghosts from the past (literal and otherwise) weigh heavy on those who feel guilty about whatever they’re hiding.
+Nearly every character in the story is holding something back and not being entirely honest about key family subjects, and as the film moves forward, all of these secrets start to come to light while ghosts from the past (literal and otherwise) weigh heavily on those who feel guilty about whatever they’re hiding.

 Like many Wilson stories, the characters can’t move forward until they take a hard look back at their legacy, and The Piano Lesson also takes a hard look at identity, truth and what it takes to survive the worst things we do to even blood relations.
 Director Washington (like John David, the son of actor Denzel Washington, who produced this film) has a true gift for exploring the twisted emotional complexity of family, history, and what comes next once we untangle the things that keep us from moving forward.
 The performances are superior across the board, with Deadwyler and Washington truly leaning into the tightly wound centers of their characters.
 (Steve Prokopy)